powerlinedaydreams/pretty-voronoi-maps/README.md

 # pretty-voronoi-maps
-Map pretty and realistic-looking maps out of voronois
+Make pretty and realistic-looking maps out of voronois